raj-chinagundi/Slapp/README.md

 3. **AI Analysis**: SuperMemory analyzes collective preferences to understand user style
 4. **Smart Recommendations**: AI queries the product database to find matching items
 5. **Continuous Improvement**: More swipes = better recommendations

+## Notes

+- API keys are read from Streamlit `st.secrets`.
+Configure via `.streamlit/secrets.toml`.
+The shared client is in `src/supermemory/client.py`.
+- CLI scripts under `scripts/ingestion/` locate CSVs relative to the project root, so you can run them from any directory.
+- When running Streamlit, `app.py` prepends the project `src/` to `sys.path` so shared code is importable.

 ## Key Features